Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties: Relative Singular Supports and Characteristic Cycles ( , , )

-\end{enumerate} \end{thm} \begin{rmk} If the relative singular support $SS(K,X/S)$ exists, the structure morphism $X\to S$ is universally locally acyclic relatively to $K$, since $X\xleftarrow{{\rm id}}X\to S$ is $SS(K,X/S)$-transversal.
-If further $X$ is projective over $S$, the existence of $SS(K,X/S)$ is equivalent to the universal local acyclicity of $X\to S$ relative to $K$ \cite[Theorem 5.2]{relsing}. \end{rmk} We give some examples of singular supports. \begin{ex} Suppose that $S={\rm Spec}(k)$ is the spectrum of a field $k$. \begin{enumerate} \item Let $X$ be a smooth curve over $k$.
+} \begin{rmk} If the relative singular support $SS(K,X/S)$ exists, then the structure morphism $X\to S$ is universally locally acyclic relatively to $K$, since $X\xleftarrow{{\rm id}}X\to S$ is $SS(K,X/S)$-transversal, as is explained in \cite[Proposition 4.5]{relsing}.
+If further $X$ is projective over $S$, then the existence of $SS(K,X/S)$ is equivalent to the universal local acyclicity of $X\to S$ relative to $K$ \cite[Theorem 5.2]{relsing}. \end{rmk} We give some examples of singular supports. \begin{pr} Suppose that $S={\rm Spec}(k)$ is the spectrum of a field $k$.
+We use the abbreviation $SS(-)$ for $SS(-,X/S)$. \begin{enumerate} \item(\cite[Lemma 4.3.2]{Sai17}) Let $X$ be a smooth curve over $k$.
 Let $K\in D_{\rm ctf}(X,\Lambda)$.
 Then we have

-where $x$ runs through the closed points at which $K$ is not locally constant.
-The equality holds if and only if the generic fiber of $K$ is not acyclic. \item Let $X_1$ and $X_2$ be smooth schemes over $k$.
+where $x$ runs through the closed points around which $K$ is not locally constant.
+The equality holds if and only if the generic fiber of $K$ is not acyclic. \item(\cite[Theorem 2.2.3.]{Saiex}) Let $X_1$ and $X_2$ be smooth schemes over $k$.
 Let $K_i\in D_{\rm ctf}(X_i, \Lambda)$ for each $i=1,2$.
-Then,
+Then, we have